Super Mario Advance 4: Super Mario Bros. 3

 The castle that houses the e-Coins actually has three floors, but the latter two are never accessible.

-The upper floors are unlocked when an e-Reader level is marked to have a 9th and 17th e-Coin, respectively, and allows you to switch floors by pressing L or R. Since even in the Japanese version only eight e-Coins got released, these floors are never accessible.
+The upper floors are unlocked when an e-Reader level is marked to have a 9th and 17th e-Coin, respectively, and allows you to move up or down a floor by pressing L and R respectively.
+Since even in the Japanese version only eight e-Coins got released, these floors are never accessible.

 A little block of katakana text that's stored in memory for a couple of frames before the level loads. マント translates as "cloak", and marks where the Cape graphics are stored.